 Common Mistakes to Avoid

-- Relying on the DMV Sticker: The "D" on your driver’s license is specifically for organ/tissue transplants (saving a living person).
+- Relying on the DMV designation: The donor mark on your driver's license is for organ and tissue transplant (helping a living person).
 It does not register you for whole-body anatomical donation.
-You must register separately with a specific program or Anatomical Gift Registry.
+You must register separately and directly with a specific program.

-- Only Putting Wishes in a Will: Wills are often not read until days or weeks after death.
-By that time, the window for body donation (usually 4-12 hours) has closed.
+- Only putting wishes in a will: Wills are often not read until days or weeks after death.
+By then, the window for body donation (usually a matter of hours) has closed.

 - Not Formally Registering: Thinking "they'll just take me" can lead to complications.
 Formalizing your intent with a registry ensures the legal paperwork is ready when needed.